Dec 14 2012

 Molt and plumage terminology was standardized in 1959 by Humphrey and Parkes who divided plumage names into three main types. (*)

-- Juvenal plumage is worn by young fledged birds.
+- Juvenile plumage is worn by young fledged birds.

 - Basic plumage is what birds acquire during their annual post-breeding molt.
 We often call this “non-breeding” or “winter” plumage but these terms are inaccurate.
 Adult robins are always in basic plumage even when they’re breeding, and “winter” describes the weather North America is experiencing while the bird is away.
 To South American birders, a green scarlet tanager is in summer plumage.